 So how can you plan a trip with no risk?
 It's becoming easier and easier.

-As we mentioned, all major airlines are making it easy to book flights that you can cancel or change without a fee.
-If you eventually choose to cancel, you will get a voucher for the amount of the flight – you’ll only get a cash refund if your airline cancels your flight (or changes it significantly).
+As we mentioned, all major airlines have made it easier to book flights that you can cancel or change without a fee.
+If you eventually choose to cancel, you will get a voucher for the amount of the flight – you'll only get a cash refund if your airline cancels your flight (or changes it significantly).

 Your flights are covered by the airlines, so the next big expense is accommodations.
 There are a few ways to go about booking your accommodations with no risk.

 - Wait a while to book accommodations.
 While this may be hard if you're a planner, you'll have more certainty that your trip is moving ahead.
 And remember that with fewer people traveling, you'll likely have more options even as your trip draws closer.